Design history · American mid-century editorial design

 Key works

-Westvaco Inspirations for Printers (1938–1961) — 61 issues over 23 years.
-Each issue a demonstration of a paper stock or printing technique; each issue also a running argument for the range of American typographic possibility.
-Held in its entirety by the Cooper Hewitt.
+Westvaco Inspirations for Printers (1938–1962) — 61 issues across twenty-three years.
+Each issue demonstrated a paper stock or printing technique; each was also a sustained argument for the range of American typographic possibility.
+Thompson’s method — laying Renaissance engravings alongside modernist typefaces, using colour overprinting to create rhythm across a spread — was consistent across the entire run.
+The complete set is held by the Cooper Hewitt.

-Monalphabet (1950) — single-case alphabet combining uppercase and lowercase letterforms into a unified roman family.
+Alphabet 26 / Monalphabet (1950) — a single-case roman merging uppercase and lowercase forms into one set.
 Published inside Westvaco Inspirations No. 152.
-Never cut as a working typeface, but widely referenced in subsequent typographic experiments.
+Never cut as a commercial typeface, but cited in subsequent unicase type experiments and reproduced in full in Thompson’s 1988 monograph.

 Iconic works